 The condition is called eosinophilic esophagitis, or EE or EoE.
-It can occur at any age and commonly seen in white males.
+It can happen at any

 Symptoms of EoE vary from person to person and may include:

 Food getting stuck in the throat due to narrowing (this is a medical emergency)

 Stunted growth or poor weight gain in children

 People with atopic dermatitis, asthma, or food or environmental allergies have a much

 greater chance of developing EoE it.
 Some other conditions can cause eosinophils to

 increase in number in the esophagus.
 Your healthcare provider will need to evaluate

 you for these possible conditions.
 Family history of EoE is also a risk factor for